 Fast forward ten years to August 2011 when Hurricane Irene charged up the East Coast.
 The fifth costliest hurricane in United States history, damages totaled over $15.6 billion in the U.S. New York Governor Andrew Cuomo issued a mandatory evacuation of low lying areas.

-General Welding again activated the emergency response plan to prepare and deliver medical oxygen cylinders, this time while using TrackAbout.
+While improving operational efficiencies and providing exceptional customer service are important, Lanzano especially appreciates that TrackAbout fixed asset tracking enables General Welding to provide swift community support in times of need.
 “We were able to determine instantly the number of cylinders at each customer location longer than 200 days,” recalled Lanzano.
 “TrackAbout helped us pinpoint which customers had the most and we focused our attention on calling them first.
 Because we had accurate information, we and our customers were able to respond quickly.”

 As their customers included two hospitals and three nursing homes located within the evacuation area, General Welding also assisted with the evacuation efforts by moving gas cylinders from these locations to the relocation areas.
 When calls to competing gas distributors went unanswered, facility administrators asked General Welding to relocate cylinders owned by the other companies.